 The Professional Licensing Program for Massage Therapy is offered in two formats: a 669-hour Weekday Program, and a 669-hour Weekend Program.
 Both programs exceed Washington State's licensing requirements of 625 hours of training.
 The Weekday Program is completed in roughly 9-10 months and the Weekend Program in roughly 18 months.
 Upon completion of all course requirements for competency, the student is awarded a certificate of completion.
 This certificate of completion deems the student eligible to sit for the MBLEx exam required by WA State for licensure.
-The State of Washington also requires that each student be certified in First Aid and CPR by the American Red Cross or the American Heart Association.
+Washington State also requires that each student be certified in First Aid and CPR by the American Red Cross or the American Heart Association.
 This requirement is available, for an additional fee, through the school.

 Financial information